Dating today just ain’t what it used to be!

 How many times must we say “I’m sorry”?

-Saying you’re sorry can be downright scary.
 Particularly, if you’re not sure if the other party will accept your mea culpa even though it’s from the bottom of your heart.
 Continue reading

-IN HOT WATER AT THE GYM
+IN HOT WATER AT THE LOCAL GYM!

-I never knew the hot water I’d get in at a local gym until I waded into a hot tub and saw one of the gym staffers assault a fellow bather when he paid more attention to the person he was speaking to via headphones than the operations manager, who yanked at his headset, telling him to get the hell out.
+I never knew the hot water I’d get in at a local gym until I waded into a hot tub and saw one of the gym staffers assault a fellow bather when he paid more attention to the person he was speaking to via headphones than the operations manager, who yanked at his headset, telling him to “Get the Hell Out“.
 Continue reading

 A change in time helps change my reality

-Reality shifted on me the other day, and it helped me realize that I have more control than my “preshifted” thoughts allowed me to see.
+Reality shifted on me the other day, and it helped me realize that I have more control than my “resifted” thoughts allowed me to see.
 Now, with a “time-control outlook,” I can try to change my world for the better.
 Continue reading

 Rush Limbaugh should study reproduction

-We should accept Rush Limbaugh’s apology for calling a woman a slut only if he agrees to take, and pass, a course on female reproduction.
+We should accept Rush Limbaugh’s apology for calling a woman a slut only if he agrees to take and pass a course on female reproduction.
 Then, and only then, can we be assured that someone other than locker-room juveniles has finally taught him the real facts about the birds and the bees.
 Continue reading

 Let Catholics ‘opt out” in birth control plan

-I don’t understand all the fuss that Catholic universities and hospitals are raising over providing health care for woman that includes mandatory birth control provisions.
-Why not let “practicing Catholics” following the teachings of their church to “opt out” for the coverage, while permitting non-Catholics what doctors and women’s groups say is a health benefit?
+I don’t understand all the fuss that Catholic universities and hospitals are raising over providing health care for women that includes mandatory birth control provisions.
+Why not let “Practicing Catholics” follow the teachings of their church to “opt out” for the coverage, while permitting non-Catholics what doctors and women’s groups say is a health benefit?
 Continue reading

 We the People, not We the Corporations

-“Corporations are people, my friend”
+“Corporations are People, my Friend”

 Well, if you trace the history of something called corporate “personhood,” you can blame this inglorious recognition on an unelected clerk writing a summary of a court decision that never actually decided this issue.
 Continue reading